ypid/seafile-wiki/Upgrading-Seafile-Server.md

+**Note:** Do not forget to update your Nginx/Apache config file if you deploy seafile with them.

 ## Continuous Upgrade (like from 1.2 to 1.3)

 Continuous upgrade means to upgrade from one version of Seafile server to the next version.